 Like the prequels, this one often feels like you’re watching a B movie version of Star Wars.
 The action is fun, but the dialogue is sometimes kind of clunky.
 And yet it still does have a decent amount to offer.
 The characters established in the previous film are great, and following the continuation of their missions is kind of fun.
 Ray in particular, gets the best story, as she uncovers secrets about Luke Skywalker and Kylo Ren, the son of Han Solo and Leia.
 Unfortunately, she only makes up one third of the stories.
 Poe and Fin have the other stories and those aren’t nearly as interesting or smart.

 Considering that the Star Wars movies of recent times (The Force Awakens and Rogue One,) have both been pretty smart and creative, it’s a shame that The Last Jedi is not better.
 Especially when you consider where The Force Awakens left off.
 That movie was fantastic on all levels.
 It had its haters, due to the story being a little too similar to the original Star Wars film, A New Hope, with a message hidden inside of a droid and all, but every beat, joke, and action sequence was fantastic.
 The same cannot be said about its follow up film The Last Jedi.
 The reasons for that start with the director.
-Ryan Johnson is not nearly as accomplished of a filmmaker as one of these movies should have.
+Ryan Johnson is not nearly as accomplished of a filmmaker as one of these movies should have directing it.
 Whereas JJ Abrahms was perfect, (he tackled the Star Trek reboot before this, not to mention tons of other Sci-Fi projects going all the way back to the TV show Lost,) Johnson has not done a whole lot.
 In fact, he’s really only made one big movie.
 Looper.
 And it was a cool sci-fi film, but not enough to give him a proven track record.

-From there we get some attempted comedy with Po speaking through radio communication with enemy General Hux and pretending that he’s holding on the line, talking to an answering machine, while Hux is actually barking threats at him.
+From there we get some attempted comedy with Po speaking through radio communication with enemy General Hux and pretending that he’s holding on the line, talking to an operator, while Hux is actually barking threats at him.
 Po keeps saying things like, “still holding for Hux,” as Hux gets infuriatingly red.
 This is cartoonish humor and it only gets worse when Po starts mentioning Hux’s mother.
 Really?
 In a Star Wars movie?
 But this is the level of humor and intelligence this film has.
 I like Po as a wiseass from the Force Awakens, (“Who speaks first?
 You speak first, I speak first?”) but this is just stupid.
 Luckily, there’s a cool scene involving bomber ships blowing up while dropping bombs and the way one female Asian pilot makes a final stand to accomplish her mission, that follows it.

 At this point, we’ve gotten some cool action, but some lousy explanations and lousy humor.
 It’s time for more lousy humor.
 First, there’s Finn (John Boyega,) walking around a ship wearing a suit covered in holes that is shooting out water in every direction.
-Then there’s Ray, on an island with Luke Skywalker, watching him drink bottled milk from the nipples of a strange creature.
+Then there’s Ray, on an island with Luke Skywalker, watching him drink bottled green milk from the nipples of a strange creature.
 The decisions this movie makes are pretty baffling.
 Especially when we watch Luke staring at Ray while drinking the milk, with milk spilling down his beard.
 But then we start getting into the story, and there’s actually some intelligence there.
 Finally.
 Luke doesn’t want to train anymore Jedi.
-In fact, he’s very down on the Jedi, and thinks its time for the Jedi to come to an end.
+In fact, he’s very down on the Jedi, and thinks it’s time for the Jedi to come to an end.
 The reasons for all of this are because he trained Han and Leia’s son, Ben Solo, (Adam Diver,) and then Ben Solo turned on him and became Kylo Ren the Darth Vader looking villain of the new series.

 Luke is an angry character in this film, and that actually works for him.
 He becomes the grump of the movie (in place of Han Solo who died in the last film.)
 Especially since Luke has some pretty sound reasoning and logic for turning on the Jedi or idea of the Jedi.
 There’s a really cool story about how Luke realized the darkness that was inside Kylo Ren, and considered killing him, to the point where he had a light saber raised over Ren while the boy was sleeping.
 The story is told like Rashomon, through multiple points of view, so that we can see the way each character interpreted it.
 And eventually we get the truth.
 It’s an important moment, since this is the single situation that led to Ren destroying the Jedi temple and joining the dark side.